Landowners of the National Landscape

 Malvern Hills Trust

-The Malvern Hills and Commons are owned and managed by the Malvern Hills Trust – a charity established by Act of Parliament in 1884.
+The Malvern Hills and Commons are owned and managed by the Malvern Hills Trust – a body established by Act of Parliament in 1884.
 The Trust is required to manage this land for the conservation of wildlife and the enjoyment of the public.
 You need to contact the Malvern Hills Trust regarding INCIDENTS, planning EVENTS and in EMERGENCIES.
-The Malvern Hills Trust is represented on the AONB’s governing body (the Joint Advisory Committee).
+The Malvern Hills Trust is represented on the National Landscape’s governing body (the Joint Advisory Committee).

 Private Estates